typestack/typedi/docs/typescript/06-service-tokens.md

 ### Difference between Token and string identifier

-They both achieve the same goal, however it's recommended to use `Tokens` as they are type-safe and cannot be mistyped, while a mistyped string identifier will silently return `undefined` as value by default.
+They both achieve the same goal, however, it's recommended to use `Tokens` as they are type-safe and cannot be mistyped, while a mistyped string identifier will silently return `undefined` as value by default.